THIS ARTICLE INCLUDES A FREE PRINTABLE

-Studies show that children and teens are more stressed out today than ever before.
-The combined pressures of schoolwork, high-stakes exams, social life, sports or other activities, plus lots of screen time have resulted in much higher levels of anxiety and stress among young people.
+Studies show children and teens are more stressed out today than ever before.
+The combined pressures of schoolwork, high-stakes exams, social life, sports, or other activities, plus lots of screen time have resulted in much higher levels of anxiety and stress among young people.

 Since stress is a natural part of life, your goal is to teach your child healthy strategies for coping with stress.
 You can start by following the five steps below.

-Before you begin helping your child cope with stress, make sure that what they're stressing about is within their circle of control.
+Before you begin helping your child cope with stress, be certain what they are stressed about is within their circle of control.

-Use this PRINTABLE poster (part of our Growth Mindset Kit) to remind them that there are things which are out of their control and therefore, no need to stress and worry about them.
+Use this Circle of Control printable poster (part of our Growth Mindset Kit) to remind them that there are things that are out of their control and there is, therefore, no need to stress and worry about them.

 Step 1: Reframe Stress